 The annual out-of-pocket maximum is the most you and your covered family members would have to pay in a year for health care costs.
-The annual out-of-pocket maximum doesn't include amounts taken out of your paycheck.
+The annual out-of-pocket maximum doesn't include amounts taken out of your paycheck for health coverage or certain copays under the Silver, Gold, and Platinum coverage levels.
 How the medical out-of-pocket maximum works depends on your coverage level.

-The Bronze, Gold, and Platinum coverage levels have a traditional out-of-pocket maximum.
+The Bronze, Silver, Gold, and Platinum coverage levels have a traditional out-of-pocket maximum.
 Once a covered family member meets the individual out-of-pocket maximum, your insurance will pay the full cost of covered charges for that family member.
 Charges for all covered family members will continue to count toward the family out-of-pocket maximum.
 Once the family out-of-pocket maximum is met, your insurance will pay the full cost of covered charges for all covered family members.

-The Bronze Plus and Silver coverage levels have a "true family out-of-pocket maximum."
-This means that the entire family out-of-pocket maximum must be met before your insurance will pay the full cost of covered charges for any covered family member.
+The Bronze Plus coverage level has a "true family out-of-pocket maximum."2 This means that the entire family out-of-pocket maximum must be met before your insurance will pay the full cost of covered charges for any covered family member.
 There is no "individual out-of-pocket maximum" in these options when you have family coverage.